The former Shoney’s building might not be vacant much longer.

 The chamber asks citizens to visit the “Neosho Area Business Voice” Facebook page to view a prototype of the restaurant, and express their interest or encouragement for the restaurant, which refers to itself as “America’s diner,” to open in Neosho.
 The chamber plans to share the citizens’ input with Denny’s.

-Page 2 of 2 - Denny’s Restaurants was founded in Southern California in 1953 and currently has almost 1,700 restaurants, according to information on their website.
+Denny’s Restaurants was founded in Southern California in 1953 and currently has almost 1,700 restaurants, according to information on their website.